Dishwasher Installation Cost

 What Impacts Dishwasher Installation Costs?

+- Type and Size — The most cost-affecting factor in a dishwasher installation would be the size and type of dishwasher.
 While a slimline dishwasher has a supply cost of around £250 to £350, the standalone price of a commercial dishwasher would be somewhere in the thousands of pounds.
-The exact size of the dishwasher could also impact the standalone cost.

-Where you are located is also important to take on board given that dishwasher installation prices in terms of the cost of labour differ across the UK.
-Most homeowners will find that labour prices are above the UK average in the southeast (London is quite notorious for high pricing).
+- Location in the UK — Dishwasher installation prices in terms of the cost of labour differ across the UK.
+Most people will find that labour costs are above the UK average in the South East, while the North of England, Scotland and Northern Ireland usually have below-average labour costs.

 What's Involved in Installing a Dishwasher?

-Fitting a dishwasher looks simple, but there’s water, waste and electrics in a tight space.
+Fitting a dishwasher looks simple, but there’s water, drainage and electrics in a tight space.
 It's incredibly easy for something to go wrong, which is why most people hire a professional to handle this job.

 Submit a few details on MyJobQuote and you'll get up to three quotes from plumbers near you that you an compare.
 Quotes are free and there's no obligation to go ahead.